 Your local pharmacist or a trained member of the pharmacy team will give you advice and provide medicine if needed.

 You will find pharmacy stores close to where you are living.
-Look out for the Green crosses above Pharmacy doors:
+Look out for the following signs:

 Looking After Your Eyes and Teeth